 Introduction to Modern Languages and Cultures

 We are a small department that maintains a variety of very distinctive areas of strength in research.
 We offer programmes tailored to the individual and underpinned by a close student-supervisor contact.
 All of that unfolds in a friendly and supportive atmosphere.

 We maintain a high degree of interdisciplinary activity, with students and staff from all disciplines interacting through institutional research centres, research groups and seminars.

 Applications are welcome for both full-time and part-time study.
 Postgraduate students form an integral part of our research culture, and are encouraged to become involved in conference, workshops and seminar series, in addition, we have postgraduate reading groups and a regular programme of postgraduate workshops involving leading scholars visiting the institution.
-We have an active and vibrant research community, with staff engaging in research covering a wide range of language areas such as Basque, Catalan, Chinese, French, German, Italian, Spanish, Galician, Catalan, Portuguese and Corsican.
+We have an active and vibrant research community, with staff engaging in research covering a wide range of language areas such as Basque, Catalan, Chinese, French, German, Italian, Portuguese and Spanish.
 Research interests range from medieval manuscripts to contemporary cyber literature, and cover a wide geographical remit, with staff working on American, Latin American, Caribbean, African and Indian contexts as well as European ones.